 Delaware follows the traditional rule that a hiring for an indeterminate period is terminable at any time without cause.
 However, there are some general exceptions.
 First, the right to discharge at-will employees has been restricted under federal statutes such as Title VII of the Civil Rights Act, the Age Discrimination in Employment Act, and the Family and Medical Leave Act, as well as state statutes such as HPEPA and DEA.
-Second, if an employee alleges that he was discharged for refusing to violate a federal, state, or local law, or alleges that the discharge was for reporting an employer violation of a federal, state, or local law, the employee may be protected.
-(See "Protection For Whistleblowers" in this chapter below.)
-Third, an employer may, under certain circumstances, be contractually obligated to the employee through the use of employment handbooks and other similar documents.
-Fourth, an employer may not discharge an employee for exercising certain statutory rights, such as filing a workers' compensation claim or refusing to take a polygraph test.
-Fifth, if an employee alleges that he was discharged for refusing to violate a professional code of conduct governing the employee's profession, the employee may be protected.
+Second, employees alleging that they were discharged for refusing to violate a federal, state, or local law or regulation, or alleging that the discharge was for reporting an employer violation of a federal, state, or local law or regulation, may be protected.
+(See "Protection for Whistleblowers" in this chapter below.)
+Third, employers may, under certain circumstances, be contractually obligated to employees through the use of employment handbooks and other similar documents.
+Fourth, employers may not discharge employees for exercising certain statutory rights, such as filing a workers' compensation claim or refusing to take a polygraph test.
+Fifth, employees alleging that they were discharged for refusing to violate a professional code of conduct governing the employees' profession may be protected.
 Finally, the implied covenant of good faith present in every employment contract, at-will or otherwise, provides an avenue for wrongful termination claims, but those claims are very narrowly limited to violations of public policy, misrepresentation by an employer of a material fact, an employer's use of superior bargaining power to withhold past compensation, and falsifying records to create fictitious reasons for terminating an employee.

 Protection for Whistleblowers.
-All Delaware employees are protected from being discharged, threatened, or otherwise discriminated against because they report, to a public body or their employer, the violation of a local, state, or federal law that has occurred or is about to occur.
-Similarly, an employee cannot be discriminated against because he is requested to participate in an investigation, hearing, or inquiry or because he refuses to violate a federal, state, or local law or regulation.
+All Delaware employees are protected from being discharged, threatened, or otherwise discriminated against because they report, to a public body or their employer, the violation of a federal, state, or local law or regulation that has occurred or is about to occur.
+Similarly, employees cannot be discriminated against because they are requested to participate in an investigation, hearing, or inquiry or because they refuse to violate a federal, state, or local law or regulation.